jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 #### Positional Parameters

 In the case of the command binary ```ls -l /etc``` the command takes options and arguments.
 Shell scripts you create have the same ability to accept and parse input from the commandline.
 Note that this is different from ```getopts``` which allows you to make a complicated option and argument passing scheme for shell scripts.
-This is for simple variable parameters to be passed into a script: For example:
+This is for simple variable parameters to be passed into a script.
+You indicate the position of the parameter passed to the script and reference that value with a `$` and a number.
+The first value is $1, the second is $2, and so on.
+After $9 you need to add `\$\{\}` around values and should probably add them from the beginning for consistency.

 ```bash
 ./delete-directory.sh ~/Documents/text-book Jeremy